Private Jet Flights from Las Vegas to Berlin and vice versa

 Frontier Airlines operates flights from McCarran International Airport to destinations such as Chicago, Austin, Cleveland, Denver, Denver, Los Angeles, Atlanta, Miami, Nashville, Newark, Phoenix, Sky Harbor, Salt Lake City, Atlanta and Miami.
 Flights to and from Las Vegas and the airport are operated by Air Canada, Allegiant Air, British Airways, Condor, Frontier Airlines, JetBlue Airways, Norwegian Air Shuttle, Southwest Airlines, Spirit Airlines, Thomas Cook, United Continental, Delta, U.S. Airways, United Airlines, Virgin America, Alaska Airlines, American Airlines and Virgin Atlantic, as well as a handful of low-cost carriers.

 In September, 41.5 million travelers passed through Las Vegas McCarran International Airport, the greatest number since the pandemic began.
-The airport, which is three miles from downtown Paradise on East Russell Road and famous for the Las Vegas Strip, is bustling 24 hours a day, just like the city it serves.
+Famous for the Las Vegas Strip and about three miles from downtown Paradise on East Russell Road, the airport is busy 24 hours a day, just like the city that it serves.
 The airport is divided into two terminals, Terminal 1 and Terminal 3, each with its own parking, check-in, and baggage check-in rooms.

 The airport is owned by Clark County and operated by Clark County Department of Aviation.
 The first airport in Las Vegas was Anderson Field, which opened on September 6 in September 1920 at 6 southeast of what is now Sahara Ave. and Paradise Rd.
 On September 17, 1926, Las Vegas and Clark County joined commercial flights when Western Air Express hit Rockwell Field.